mdrights/LiveSlak/README.txt

 The USB stick will be erased and re-formatted when running this script!
 Before inflicting any irreversible damage, the script will show you a prompt at which point you can evaluate whether it is safe to continue.

-This script, called 'iso2usb.sh', accepts the following parameters:
+This script, called 'iso2usb.sh', accepts the following parameters: <code>
   -c|--crypt size|perc       Add a LUKS encrypted /home ; parameter is the
                              requested size of the container in kB, MB, GB, or as a percentage of free space.